JamieGrimwood/JamieGrimwood/README.md

 I'm a developer and a student who like to play with APIs, and develop useful or entertaining websites, games, client areas, progressive web applications (softwares), and other stuff.

-Here is my portfolio: https://jmgcoding.com
+Here is my website: https://jmgcoding.com

+I am also the founder of https://falconhosting.co.uk

 ## 📊 Statistics